Description

 )

-It is an array of instances of webman\Http\UploadFile.
-The webman\Http\UploadFile class inherits the native PHP SplFileInfo class and provides some practical methods.
+This is an array of webman\Http\UploadFile instances.
+The webman\Http\UploadFile class extends the PHP built-in SplFileInfo class and provides some utility methods.

 <?php